MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Numerical Experiments

 \subsubsection{Success Rate and Computation Time}

 Figs.~\ref{exp3_result}(a) and (b) show the success rate and computation time, respectively.
 PHANS completed all path-planning tasks with minimal computation time across various densities.
-Similar to Experiment~1, even at the highest density ($95\%$ in Experiment~3), the average computation time remained low at $2.07$~s.
+Similar to Experiment~1, even at the highest density ($95\%$), the average computation time remained low at $2.07$~s.

-Fig.~\ref{exp3_result}(b) indicates that higher obstructing agent densities generally led to longer computation time.
+Fig.~\ref{exp3_result}(b) indicates that higher obstructing agent densities generally led to longer computation times.
 Increasing the number of obstructing agents on the target paths requires more evacuations.
 This increases the number of calculations required for null-agent paths, which increases the computation time.

 Fig.~\ref{exp3_result}(b) shows that the computation time of PHANS decreased when the density of obstructing agents exceeded $80\%$.
 Even at a density of $95\%$, the average computation time was only $2.07$~s.
 PHANS assigns priorities to the obstructing agents, and null agents are systematically allocated until no further assignments are possible (Algorithm \ref{algorithm_tpd}, lines 6--16).
 At extremely high densities, the limited availability of null agents simplifies the assignment process and reduces the computation time.
-By contrast, ILP faces tighter global coupling on the time-expanded network, EECBS resolves more conflicts as density rises, and PIBT incurs heavier backtracking when feasible local moves vanish.
+By contrast, ILP faces tighter global coupling on the time-expanded network; EECBS resolves more conflicts as density rises; and PIBT incurs heavier backtracking when feasible local moves vanish.
 Thus, only PHANS exploits the lack of empty cells to shrink the assignment space, which lowers the computation time at high occupation density.

 The success rates and computation times of PIBT, EECBS, and ILP were similar to those in Experiment~1.
 The computational cost of PIBT increases because, in extremely high-density environments, the probability of having an empty neighboring cell decreases, which increases the backtracking computational cost.
 In ILP, the costs of preprocessing and constructing the time-expanded network increase exponentially with the scale of the environment.
-Consequently, even when the upper limit of the maximum computation time was relaxed from 180 s to 3600 s, ILP failed to find a feasible solution.
+Consequently, even when the computation time limit was relaxed from 180~s to 3600~s, ILP failed to find a feasible solution.